evansmosomi/Rummy---O-Game-Soft.-Arch-/test cases/readme.md

-Include report on the test cases that you performed in your code in this folder.
-I expect to see results for acceptance testing.
+This folder contains various test cases performed in this program
+	1. Unit Test
+	2. Continuous Integration Test
+	3. Acceptance Test

-Acceptance tests are those tests that demonstrate that the product has achieved the business requirements of the product.
+These tests help demonstrate that the program has achieved its requirements.